fabioweck/Snow_removal_Website/readme.txt

 3. Use HTML, CSS, SASS and JS to build this project
 4. Proper project file organization is mandatory
 5. Add a comment in your Javascript code

-Rubrics

-Your final submission will be assessed for:

--file organization
--code quality
--included features such as different web components -completeness such as covering most of the topics we learned in class -functionality such as working navigation, an interactive feature from JS that can be user input verification, validation, popup message, calculation, warning, current date, estimated date etc